CodingMilitia/Blog/_posts/2019-09-11-aspnet-029-from-zero-to-overkill-simplifying-the-bff-with-proxykit.md

 date: 2019-09-11 18:30:00+01:00
 layout: post
 title: "Episode 029 - Simplifying the BFF with ProxyKit - ASP.NET Core: From 0 to overkill"
-summary: "In this episode, we'll revise our current backend for front implementation, introducing ProxyKit to simplify request routing to backing APIs, foregoing the need to implement everything manually."
+summary: "In this episode, we'll revise our current backend for frontend implementation, introducing ProxyKit to simplify request routing to backing APIs, foregoing the need to implement everything manually."
 image: '/assets/2019/09/11/aspnet-core-from-zero-to-overkill-e029.jpg'
 categories:
 - fromzerotooverkill